Projects & Progress

 Milyu

-SERAG is supporting a long-term project funded by the Department of Transport and coordinated by DBCA to address erosion at Milyu by assisting in planting activities.
+SERAG supports a long-term project funded by the Department of Transport and coordinated by DBCA to address erosion at Milyu by assisting in planting activities.

-As the site is highly exposed to rubbish from storm-water drains, freeway traffic and recreational boating and fishing, a team of volunteers conducts a monthly cleanup of the foreshore and Reserve.
+As the site is highly exposed to rubbish from storm-water drains, freeway traffic and recreational boating and fishing, a team of volunteers conducts a monthly litter collection along the foreshore and reserve.

 Pelican Point

-Funding has supported a long-term bushcare commitment to the part of Bush Forever Site 402 under the care of DBCA.
-This involves steadily replacing weeds with native vegetation, installing matting planted with sedges to manage erosion from boat-wash and winter storms, and implementing communication strategies to inform the wider community of the enormous importance of the Reserve.
+SALP funding has also supported a long-term bush care commitment to the part of Bush Forever Site 402 under the care of DBCA.
+This involves steadily replacing weeds with native vegetation and slowly removing the invasive woody species, Victorian tea-tree *Gaudium leavigatim and *Casuarina glauca both of which form monocultures to the exclusion of local vegetation.
+SERAG also believes in the need to implement communication strategies to inform the wider community of the enormous importance of the Reserve to wildlife.

 One matter of critical importance has been the development of a comprehensive weed-management and bush-restoration plan that guides the steady improvement of vegetation which provides habitat for both local and migratory birds.